 A student with a 504 Plan must meet the district and state levels of proficiency.

-A student enrolled in ESE must meet either the Florida Standards or the Access Points for Florida Standards in reading/ language arts, math, social studies, and science at the Independent, Supported, or Participatory levels, or Florida Standards for special diploma in social studies.
+A student enrolled in ESE must meet demonstrate proficiency in the Florida Standards or the Access Points for Florida Standards in English language arts, math, social studies, and science.

 G. Remediation